On this page

-You can still shop and attend venues if you do not have a smart phone or you're not comfortable checking in electronically.
+You can still visit businesses, organisations and events if you do not have a smart phone or you're not comfortable checking in electronically.

-If you do not have a smart phone, ask the COVID Safe Hygiene Marshal or a staff member for help to enter your details in their system, or ask them to manually take your contact details.
+If you do not have a smart phone, ask a staff member for help to enter your details in their system, or ask them to manually take your contact details.

 You can check in manually if you are not able to check in electronically (for example, there is an internet outage) or you do not have a smart phone.

-Ask the COVID Safe Hygiene Marshal or a staff member to take your contact details.
+Ask a staff member to take your contact details.